Doing Business in Georgia

 - Georgia is a

-key location for centralized regional market operations in the Black Sea Region.
+key location for centralised regional market operations in the Black Sea Region.

 - Georgia ranks thirteenth out of 183 economies (Doing Business Report, the World Bank).